-Students are required to conform to the regulations established by the School of Architecture.
+- Students are required to conform to the regulations established by the School of Architecture.
 The School of Architecture Handbook contains the School's Academic Rules and Regulations.
-This handbook can be found online at http://architecture.yale.edu/ academics/school-handbook.

-- 2. In order to graduate, students must complete all required and elective course degree requirements listed for their academic program.
+This handbook can be found online at http://architecture.yale.edu/ academics/school-handbook. - 2.
+In order to graduate, students must complete all required and elective course degree requirements listed for their academic program.
 Students are responsible for ensuring that their own course selections meet their degree requirements. - 3.
 It is expected that students will attend all classes regularly.
 In any course, more than two unexcused absences may result in a failing grade. - 4.
 The School reserves the right to require the withdrawal of any student whose work fails to meet the School's requirements or whose conduct is deemed harmful to the School.
-Refer to the General Conduct and Discipline section of the School of Architecture Handbook for details. - 5.
-The School reserves the right to retain examples of a student's work each term for exhibition purposes, and no work may be removed without permission.
+Refer to the General Conduct and Discipline section of the School of Architecture Handbook for details. - The School reserves the right to retain examples of a student's work each term for exhibition purposes, and no work may be removed without permission. - 6.
+The School reserves the right to photograph students in studio spaces, including at reviews, and to use those photographs in print and digital media.
+The School may also use images and text derived from student work in print and digital media, giving credit to the author.